twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TCONVERTBITMAPTOCONTOURSFORM** – Shows a dialog to convert bitmaps to contours or import raster images.
 * **TDELETEFEATURELOOKUPFORM** (version 7.0 & above) – Shows a dialog to delete features or lookups in the font.
 * **TDELETEKERNGROUPFORM** (version 7.0 & above) – Shows a dialog to delete kerning groups or classes in the font.
-* **TDISABLEDFORM** – Used by reduced functionality mode or when pressing **Use Evaluation Version** in the splash screen (version 5.0 & above after a grace period of 30 days or version 6.0 until 6.5 and 8.0 until 12.0.0.2539 during or after a grace period of 30 days).
+* **TDISABLEDFORM** – This dialog is only shown in reduced functionality mode or when pressing **Use Evaluation Version** in the splash screen (version 5.0 & above after a grace period of 30 days or version 6.0 until 6.5 and 8.0 until 12.0.0.2539 during or after a grace period of 30 days).
 * **TDM** – Contains icons used by the program.
 The icons were changed in version 11.0.0.2365 (2017-05-10) & above.
 * **TDMGLOBAL** – Contains codepages, vendors, hinting and bidirectional mirroring data used by the program.
 * **TEDITANCHORFORM** (version 7.0 & above) – Shows a dialog to edit anchors in the font.
 * **TEXPORTGLYPHDATAFORM** – Shows a dialog to export glyph data in the font.
-* **TEXPORTSETTINGSFORM** and **TEXPORTSETTINGSFRAME** – Shows a dialog to export the font in desktop or web format or both.
+* **TEXPORTSETTINGSFORM** and **TEXPORTSETTINGSFRAME** – Shows a dialog to export the font as desktop or web format or both.
 * **TEXTERNALSFORM** – Shows a dialog to edit the external tools menu (**Tools: Launch Externals: Configure Externals...**).
 * **TEXTRACTFROMTTCFORM** – Shows a dialog to extract OpenType font collections (**Tools: Extract from OTC...**).
-* **TFEATURESETTINGSFORM** (version 7.0 & above) – Used when generating or updating OpenType features from `TOPENTYPEDESIGNERFORM`.
+* **TFEATURESETTINGSFORM** (version 12.0) – Used when generating or updating OpenType features from `TOPENTYPEDESIGNERFORM`.
 * **TFINDFORM** – Used when searching parts of a font.
 * **TFONTEMBEDDINGLICENSINGRIGHTSFORM** – Shows a dialog to change embedding or licensing rights in the font.
 * **TFONTHEADERFLAGSFORM** – Shows a dialog to change header flags in the font.